 8. "There are so many couple pictures in my feed today, and all I keep thinking is how cute a picture of us would look in the mix."

 So, now they're thinking about how cute you two would look together.

 9. "All the love in the air today is inspiring me, so here goes nothing: I like you."

 Bite the bullet and just go for it!
-You might catch your crush a bit off guard with how honest you are, but honesty is a super admirable trait.
+You might surprise your crush a bit with how honest you are, but honesty is a super admirable trait.